-The U.S. DOT Order 5610.2(a) on EJ defines "adverse effects" as "the totality of significant individual or cumulative human health or environmental effects."
-That phrase is defined broadly as extending to "interrelated social and economic effects, which may include, but are not limited to: bodily impairment, infirmity, illness or death; air, noise, and water pollution and soil contamination; destruction or disruption of manmade or natural resources; destruction or diminution of aesthetic values; destruction or disruption of community cohesion or a community's economic vitality; destruction or disruption of the availability of public and private facilities and services; vibration; adverse employment effects; displacement of persons, businesses, farms, or nonprofit organizations; increased traffic congestion, isolation, exclusion or separation of minority or low-income individuals within a given community or from the broader community."
+The U.S. DOT Order 5610.2(c) on EJ defines "adverse effects" as "the totality of significant individual or cumulative human health or environmental effects."
+That phrase is defined broadly as extending to "interrelated social and economic effects, which may include, but are not limited to: bodily impairment, infirmity, illness or death; air, noise, and water pollution and soil contamination; destruction or disruption of manmade or natural resources; destruction or diminution of aesthetic values; destruction or disruption of community cohesion or a community's economic vitality; destruction or disruption of the availability of public and private facilities and services; vibration; adverse employment effects; displacement of persons, businesses, farms, or nonprofit organizations; increased traffic congestion, isolation, exclusion or separation of minority."
 That phrase also includes "the denial of, reduction in, or significant delay in the receipt of, benefits of DOT programs, policies, or activities."